wardencam360/wardencam_manual/faq.rst

 How can I request more free-trial hours?
 ++++++++++++++++++++++++++++++++
-| Email the developer 'support'_ and ask for more trial hours.
+| Email the developer support@wardencam360.com and ask for more trial hours.

 How to use multiple devices as cameras?